Museum of Science and History: History

 The roots of MOSH go back to 1941 when the Jacksonville Children's Museum was chartered.
 The first permanent home was a Victorian mansion in Riverside.
-Construction began on the current location downtown in 1965, and the facility opened in 1969.
+Construction began on the current city-owned location downtown in 1965, and the facility opened in 1969.
 The Jacksonville Children's Museum became the Jacksonville Museum of Arts and Sciences in 1977 and six years later, they were accredited by the American Alliance of Museums.
 The name was changed to Museum of Science and History in 1988 and 37500 sqft of space was added, including the planetarium then known as the Alexander Brest Planetarium.
 The last building renovation occurred in 1994 resulting in a total of 82200 sqft.
 In 2010 the Planetarium was upgraded with a new projector, sound system, and interior work, and renamed the Bryan-Gooding Planetarium.
+The most recent accreditation by the American Alliance of Museums was in 2011.
 In 2013, the museum opened a new core exhibit, JEA PowerPlay: Understanding Our Energy Choices and the newly renovated JEA Science Theater.
-In 2016, the museum opened another new core exhibit, Health in Motion: Discover What MOVES You, as well as a new outdoor sustainable landscape exhibit called JEA HydroLogic.
+In 2016, the museum opened another new core exhibit, Health in Motion: Discover What MOVES.